knight-lang/knight-lang/specs.md

 ```

 ### `&(unchanged, unevaluated)` {#fn-and}
-This function acts similar to `&&` in some loosely-typed languages: If the first argument (after being evaluated) is falsey, it's returned directly.
-However, if it's truthy, the second argument is evaluated and returned.
+This function acts similar to `&&` in some loosely-typed languages: If the first argument (after being evaluated) is falsey, it is returned directly.
+However, if it is truthy, the second argument is evaluated and returned.

 Unlike most functions, `Block`s can be passed as the second argument to `&`.